robertopreste/HmtDB/README.md

 This version exactly reflects the live version available at [https://www.hmtdb.uniba.it](https://www.hmtdb.uniba.it), with a couple exceptions:

 * files containing passwords and API keys are not present due to obvious security reasons
-* the database only contains a few sequences due to available space limits.
+* the database only contains a few sequences due to space limits.

 ## Installation